Foxes

 - Protect pets by fox proofing all small animal housing, including aviaries and chicken pens.

 - Do not leave food (including pet food) accessible to foxes.
-Secure all rubbish bins
+Secure all rubbish bins.

-- Protect livestock by installing electric fencing around enclosures and using fox proof housing or guard animals (Llamas, donkeys or domestic dogs).
+- Protect livestock by installing electric fencing around enclosures and using fox proof housing or guard animals (llamas, donkeys or domestic dogs).

 - Control foxes on your property.
 Assistance may be available to some landholders from NSW Local Land Services for baiting, trapping or den fumigation.